Every Kilometer

 Every kilometer (На всеки километър) is a Bulgarian Televised-movie series from the late 1960s and early 1970s about the Bulgarian anti-fascist resistance during the 1920s-1940s.

 The series consists of 26 episodes divided into two parts as 13 episodes - the first covering the period between 1923 and 9 September 1944, and the second one - after it.
 The main characters are Nikola Deyanov, played by Stefan Danailov and Dimitar Bombov, nicknamed "Mitko Bombata" (Mitko the Bomb), played by Grigor Vachkov.
 They are childhood friends, both communists, spies, and partisans.

 Among the writers of the film are Pavel Vezhinov, and the poet and dissident Georgi Markov.
 Directors of the series are Lyubomir Sharlandjiev and Nedelcho Chernev.
-The production was funded by the ruling Bulgarian Communist Party and is dedicated to the 25th anniversary of the coup of 9 September 1944 coup d'etat, presented as a popular anti-fascist uprising.
+The production was funded by the ruling Bulgarian Communist Party and is dedicated to the 25th anniversary of the coup of 9 September 1944 coup d'état, presented as a popular anti-fascist uprising.